tanlandy/Leetcode_Python/High Frequency/2-Sort.md

+# Sort

 # 基础知识

 In Java, Arrays.sort() for primitives is implemented using a variant of the Quick Sort algorithm, which has a space complexity of O(\log n)O(logn)
 In C++, the sort() function provided by STL uses a hybrid of Quick Sort, Heap Sort and Insertion Sort, with a worst case space complexity of O(\log n)O(logn)
 In Python, the sort() function is implemented using the Timsort algorithm, which has a worst-case space complexity of O(n)O(n)

 A stable sorting algorithm means that when two elements have the same value, their relative order is maintained.

 ## Insertion sort